CieloVistaSoftware/FontAwesomeAngularLibrary/README.md

 # WTF

 Creating an Angular library is much different than a SPA application.

-First the project must live in a multiproject workspace.
+- First the project must live in a multiproject workspace.
-2nd the library folder itself will automatically contain a sing component, module, and service.
+- 2nd the library folder itself will automatically contain a sing component, module, and service.
-It will also contain a public-api.ts file which exposes library content to the consumer.
+-It will also contain a public-api.ts file which exposes library content to the consumer.

 This project was [discussed here](https://dev.to/jwp/fa-icon-problems-in-angular-library-project-47g5)